 How to get from Paris airports to the City Centre

-France is the most visited country in the world, and Paris…well it’s the second most visited city in the world!
-In 2019 alone Paris hosted over 19 million tourists, most of which arrived through its three airports, Beauvais, Orly, and Charles de Gaulle.
+France holds the title of the most visited country in the world, and Paris ranks as the second most visited city globally!
+In 2019 alone, over 19 million tourists flocked to Paris, with most arriving through its three main airports: Beauvais, Orly, and Charles de Gaulle.

 From Beauvais to Paris City Centre